The New LP Question Is Simple: How Do I Get My Liquidity Back?

 That’s not the problem.

 The problem is that a lot of LPs feel trapped.
 Their capital is sitting in private vehicles longer than expected, distributions have slowed, exits have dragged, and the old fundraising script still acts like upside is the only thing that matters.
-The broader private-markets data backs that up: Bain points to distributions as a share of NAV falling to their lowest level in more than a decade (Bain & Company), and Hamilton Lane describes distribution levels as the weakest seen since the Global Financial Crisis.
+The broader private-markets data backs that up: Bain points to distributions as a share of NAV falling to their lowest level in more than a decade, and Hamilton Lane describes distribution levels as the weakest seen since the Global Financial Crisis.

 It isn’t.